 Those following the Central Camino will find that Ponte de Lima and Valença do Minho (both in Portugal) and Pontevedra (in Spain) provide plenty of opportunities to enjoy the local monuments and landscapes, all the while being excellent cities for rest days.

-Known as “princess of the Minho”, Viana do Castelo is the keeper of a series of treasures: from its pristine coastline, to the historical buildings, the museums and the Santa Luzia Basilica, built on top of a hill and allowing for stunning views over the entire area.
+Known as “princess of the Minho”, Viana do Castelo is the keeper of a series of treasures: from its pristine coastline, to the historical buildings, the museums and the Santa Luzia Basilica, built on top of a hill and allowing for spectacular views over the entire area.
 Baiona is where you can find the imposing Monte Boi peninsula and the Monterreal Fortress.
 This charming coastal town is home to the Caravel Pinta Museum as well as several small beaches.
-Also on the coast you’ll find Vigo with its unique old part of town, cathedral and Castro fortress.
+Also on the coast, you’ll find Vigo with its unique old part of town, cathedral and Castro fortress.

-Last but not least, walking the Camino in the less crowded months allows you to fully enjoy the delectable local cuisine of Minho and Galicia without having to face jam-packed restaurants, cafés and bars.
-The Minho region takes pride in its traditional corn bread (broa de milho), cured bísaro pork and caldo verde (a thick soup made with potatoes and cabbage, which you can also find in other parts of the country).
-Fresh seafood and shellfish dishes are also on offer and, being Portugal, you can be sure to find bacalhau (salted cod) cooked in a variety of ways.
+Last but not least, walking the Camino in the less crowded months allows you to fully enjoy the delectable local cuisine of Minho and Galicia without having to face crowded restaurants, cafés and bars.
+The Minho region takes pride in its traditional corn bread (broa de milho), cured bísaro pork and caldo verde (a thick soup made with cabbage and potatoes, which you can also find in other parts of the country).
+Fresh seafood and shellfish dishes are also on offer and, being Portugal, you can be sure to find bacalhau (salted cod) cooked in a large variety of ways.
 Finish off your meal with a sweet leite creme and don’t forget to taste the local wine, the crisp vinho verde.
-When in Galicia you can’t miss the caldo gallego (a rich vegetable soup) besides a multitude of seafood dishes, empanadas and tapas to choose from.
+When in Galicia, you can’t miss the caldo gallego (a rich vegetable soup) besides a multitude of seafood dishes, empanadas and tapas to choose from.
 Wash it all down with the local Albariño wine and don’t forget the delicious tarta de Santiago for dessert.

 Our tireless team is available to help all those who wish to discover the Camino de Santiago in a calm and comfortable way.